kerojohan/RPI_EfergyMonitor/public/js/flot/API.md

 reference to the plot object created and uses this to register hooks and add new public methods if needed.

-See the [PLUGINS](PLUGINS.md) document for details on how to write a plugin.
+See the PLUGINS.txt file for details on how to write a plugin.
 As the above description hints, it's actually pretty easy.